wp-plugins/cpt-onomies/readme.txt

 = 1.3 =
 * Added multisite custom post type manager.
-* Added setting to assign meta box format, i.e. autocomplete, checklist or dropdown.
+* Added setting to assign the meta box format, i.e. autocomplete, checklist or dropdown.
 * Added "Show Admin Column" to the CPT-onomy settings.
 * Deprecated the ability to make the CPT-onomy admin columns sortable in order to align with new, default WP taxonomy admin column functionality.
 * Deprecated the 'custom_post_type_onomies_add_cpt_onomy_admin_sortable_column' filter.